Neuroadaptive training research & applications

 Furthermore, individual differences can result in inefficient skills acquisition, as trainees may progress at varying rates or require different levels of mental effort (Dotson et al., 2018).

-The primary goal of neuroadaptive training is to optimize learning and performance by adjusting the training or intervention to the individual’s neural and cognitive responses.
+The primary goal of NeuroTargeted Training is to optimize learning and performance by adjusting the training or intervention to the individual’s neural and cognitive responses.

-We are currently involved in a number of neuroadaptive simulator training projects to explore how fNIRS can be used to make high-fidelity simulators more effective and cost-efficient by identifying personalized learning needs.
-We have high hopes that this new approach to simulator training will revolutionize the training landscape.
+We are currently involved in a number of NeuroTargeted Training projects to explore and refine how fNIRS can be used to make high-fidelity simulators more effective and cost-efficient by identifying personalized training needs.
+We have high hopes that this new approach to (simulator) training will revolutionize the training landscape.